 Explore Fez’s Medina

 Sat among low hills that are blanketed in olive groves and orchards, Fez is Morocco’s oldest city (founded in the 6th century) and considered the country’s spiritual and cultural capital.
 Well-positioned on the Silk Road and other prominent sub-Saharan trade routes, it was also wealthy.
-From this money grew Fez’s 9th-century UNESCO World Heritage-listed medina, its narrow streets lined with madrasas, mosques, palaces, and private homes that boast beautifully ornate and intricate embellishment – Bou Inania Madrasa (pictured above) is a perfect example of this.
+From this money grew Fez’s 9th-century UNESCO World Heritage-listed medina, its narrow streets lined with medresas, mosques, palaces, and private homes that boast beautifully ornate and intricate embellishment – Bou Inania Madrasa (pictured above) is a perfect example of this.
 It is also in the alleyways of the medina that you’ll come face to face with Fez’s impressive artisan culture, still very much alive and well after centuries.
 Best known for pottery and leather goods (you can visit the famous, and smelly, tanneries), you can also see the traditional techniques used in textiles and metalwork too.

 Step back in time in Roman Volubilis